 The city eventually shut them down due to the lack of a permit, but they fought back and won!

 Bacchanal Wine serves food daily now, but still manages to keep the neighborhood backyard party vibe going strong.

 Located in the Lower Garden District, Barrel Proof has almost 300 whiskeys in stock.
 But that’s not all!

 Barrel Proof also has an impressive craft beer menu, so if not everyone in your crew is into whiskey, there’s plenty of other options.

 Located at the Hotel Monteleone in the French Quarter, the Carousel Bar looks, well, just like a classic carousel from your childhood years.
 It even rotates!

-Erin Rose is an Irish bar in the French Quarter that features Irish whiskey and beer, as well as Louisiana craft beer.
+Erin Rose is an Irish bar in the French Quarter that features Irish drinks and local craft beer.
 Erin Rose is also well known for its late morning-early afternoon happy hour, featuring frozen Irish coffee.

-Bonus: Erin Rose is where one my favorite poboy shops, Killer Poboys, go its start.
+Bonus: Erin Rose is where one my favorite poboy shops in New Orleans, Killer Poboys, go its start.

 For amazing views of New Orleans from above, head to the Pontchartrain Hotel in the Lower Garden District for the best rooftop bar in New Orleans, Hot Tin.